 Interested in to Applying For a Washington Home Loan?

 Sammamish Mortgage is a locally-owned, family-run mortgage company that provides many mortgage programs to borrowers all throughout the Pacific Northwest, including Washington State, Colorado, Idaho, and Oregon.
-We strive to help borrowers realize their dreams of buying a home.
+We strive to help borrowers realize their dreams of buying a home and have been doing so since 1992.
 Contact us today if you have questions about applying for a home loan or are ready to apply today.